How To Repot An Orchid With Air Roots

 Should You Bury The Air Roots When You Repot Your Orchid?

 Say your orchid has a lot of air roots cascading down and around the sides of the pot.
 Maybe these air roots are getting in your way.
-Can you bury these air roots when you repot your orchid?
+Can you bury these air roots the next time you repot your orchid?

 The answer is, in general, no, you should not bury air roots when repotting your orchid.